yanailab/enhance/README.md

 This repository contains a Python implementation of the ENHANCE algorithm for denoising single-cell RNA-Seq data ([Wagner et al., 2019](https://www.biorxiv.org/content/10.1101/655365v1)).

-More documentation and an R documentation will be published shortly!
+More documentation and an R implementation will be published shortly!